 May 4, 2020

-Are you trying to use Pinterest to help you plan your wedding?
+Are you using Pinterest for wedding planning?
 Pinterest is an incredible tool to help curate ideas and design your dream wedding.
 Whether you are a Pinterest novice or aficionado we’re here to help you use Pinterest to start planning your upcoming wedding.

 The majority of our clients have admitted to having a Pinterest wedding inspiration board long before their fiancé put a ring on it.
 And that’s totally okay!
 However, we recommend starting a new wedding board.
 You could be at a completely different place stylistically or emotionally than you were when you first pinned to that “One Day” board.
 So, starting fresh is always the first thing we suggest.